Irina Khakamada

-Khakamada was a former member (deputy) of the lower house (the State Duma) of the Russian parliament for three convocations (electoral terms, 1993–2003) and Vice-Chair of the house; co-chair of a political party Union of Right Forces (1999–2003), presidential candidate of the Russian Federation (2004), member of the Presidential Council for the Development of Civil Society and Human Rights (2012–2018).
+Khakamada was a former member (deputy) of the lower house (the State Duma) of the Russian parliament for three convocations (electoral terms, 1993–2003) and vice-chair of the house; co-chair of a political party Union of Right Forces (1999–2003), presidential candidate of the Russian Federation (2004), member of the Presidential Council for the Development of Civil Society and Human Rights (2012–2018).

 In 1995, Time named Khakamada a 21st-century politician among 100 well-known women in the world.

 In 2002, Khakamada served as a rapporteur from Russia at the 57th session of the UN General Assembly.
-2005 she was nominated for the Nobel Peace Prize.
+In 2005, she was nominated for the Nobel Peace Prize.

 Biography

-Khakamada was born to a Japanese father, Mutsuo Hakamada, a communist who defected to the Soviet Union in 1939.
+Khakamada was born to a Japanese father, Mutsuo Hakamada, a Japanese communist who defected to the Soviet Union in 1939.
 Her mother, Nina Sinelnikova, with Russian, Lezgian and Armenian roots, was an English schoolteacher who lost her father to the Stalinist purges and her mother to suicide following the family's forced relocation to Khabarovsk.

 Khakamada's paternal uncle is Satomi Hakamada (袴田 里見), a member of the Japanese Communist Party leadership.
 The Russia expert and political science professor Shigeki Hakamada is her half-brother.

 In kanji, Khakamada's family name is 袴田; in katakana, her name is イリーナ・ハカマダ.

 Khakamada graduated from the Department of Economy of the Patrice Lumumba Peoples' Friendship University in Moscow in 1978.
 She obtained her PhD degree from the Faculty of Economics of Lomonosov Moscow State University.
 In 1983, she received the academic title of associate professor in the specialty "political economy".
 She was a member of the CPSU from 1984 to 1989.